Coding - Random Walks

 Published

-A random walk in undirected networks is the following process: 1.
+Recall that a random walk is a process where we: 1.
 Start at a node i 2.
 Randomly choose an edge to traverse to a neighbor node j 3.
-Repeat step 2 until you have taken T steps.
+Repeat until we’ve taken T steps

-We will simulate random walks on a simple graph of five nodes as follows.
+We’ll start by implementing random walks on a simple graph of five nodes.

 import numpy as np